Jeez, what’s wrong with your back?

 If you have a question about garter snakes, please visit Gartersnake.info, which is dedicated to providing information about both wild and pet garter snakes.

-I’m otherwise not really equipped to offer advice on how to take care of pet reptiles or how to deal with wild reptiles on your property.
+I’m otherwise not really equipped to offer advice on how to take care of pet reptiles or how to deal with wild reptiles on your property, beyond what I’ve written on various venues.
+Neither subject is something on which I can offer specific advice over the internet.

 Hi there!
 Would you be interested in selling advertising space on your website?